becketalservices/beas-cnx-cloud/docs/AWS/chapter6.md

 ### 6.6.3 Assign Security Groups

 Make sure all devices see each other.

-Put the LB security group in the access group of your nodes.
+* **Add the Security groups from your worker and infra nodes to the Security Group of your elb.**
+* **Add the Security groups from your elb to the Security Group of your worker and infra node.**

 When everything is set up correctly, the LB shows your nodes as "InService".